Frances Manners

 by Thomas Frye, 1760 2

 From 12 November 1766, her married name became Stuart.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Charlotte Jane Windsor was styled as Baroness Cardiff of Cardiff Castle on 20 March 1776.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Charlotte Jane Windsor was styled as Countess of Bute on 10 March 1792.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Charlotte Jane Windsor was styled as Marchioness of Bute on 27 February 1796.

 Children of Hon.
 Charlotte Jane Windsor and John Stuart, 1st Marquess of the County of Bute